Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms: Indicators and Algorithms

 \subsection{Indicators}

-We first recall some basic definitions from graph theory (see \cite{bondy1976graph}, Chapter 1), then we define several quantities related to material flow circularity. \begin{definition} A \emph{directed graph} $D$, briefly called \emph{digraph}, is a graph identified by a set of \emph{vertices} $\{v_1, v_2, \dots, v_{n_v}\}$ and a set of \emph{arcs} $\{a_1, a_2, \dots, a_{n_a}\}$. \end{definition} \begin{definition} A \emph{directed walk} in $D$ is a finite non-null sequence $W = (v_0, a_1, v_1, a_2, \dots, a_l, v_l)$ whose terms are alternately vertices and arcs such that, for $i = 1, 2, \dots, l$, the arc $a_i$ has head $v_i$ and tail $v_{i-1}$.
-The vertices $v_0$ and $v_l$ are the \emph{origin} and the \emph{terminus} of $W$, respectively, and $v_1, \dots, v_{l-1}$ are its \emph{internal vertices}.
-The integer $l$ is the \emph{length} of $W$. \end{definition} \begin{definition} If the arcs $a_1, a_2, \dots, a_l$ of a directed walk $W$ are distinct, W is a \emph{directed trial}. \end{definition} \begin{definition} A directed trial is \emph{closed} if it has positive length and its origin and terminus are the same, i.e., $v_0 = v_l$. \end{definition} \begin{definition} A closed directed trial whose origin and internal vertices are distinct is a \emph{directed cycle} $\phi$. \end{definition} Summarizing, a directed cycle is a directed walk $W$ in which \begin{enumerate} \item{the arcs are distinct} \item{the origin and the internal vertices are distinct} \item{the origin and the terminus are the same} \item{$l > 0$}. \end{enumerate} As we will show, the directed cycles in a digraph are a measure of circularity if the orientation of the arcs corresponds to the flows of material within the network.
+We first recall some basic definitions from graph theory (see \cite{bondy1976graph}, Chapter 1), then we define several quantities related to material flow circularity. \begin{definition} A \emph{directed graph} $D$, briefly called \emph{digraph}, is a graph identified by a set of \emph{vertices} (a.k.a. \emph{nodes}) $\{v_1, v_2, \dots, v_{n_v}\}$ and a set of \emph{arcs} $\{a_1, a_2, \dots, a_{n_a}\}$.
+An arc connects two distinct nodes and it is represented by an arrow with a direction.
+The node touched by the head of the arrow is the \emph{head} of the arc, while the node touched by the other end of the arc is the \emph{tail} of the arc. \end{definition} In general, more than one arc might connect two nodes. \begin{definition} A \emph{directed walk} in $D$ is a finite non-empty sequence $W = (v_0, a_1, v_1, a_2, \dots, a_l, v_l)$ whose terms are alternately vertices and arcs such that, for $i = 1, 2, \dots, l$, the arc $a_i$ has head $v_i$ and tail $v_{i-1}$.
+The vertices $v_0$ and $v_l$ are the \emph{origin} and the \emph{terminus} of $W$, respectively, while $v_1, \dots, v_{l-1}$ are its \emph{internal vertices}.
+The integer $l$ is the \emph{length} of $W$. \end{definition} \begin{definition} If the arcs $a_1, a_2, \dots, a_l$ of a directed walk $W$ are distinct, W is a \emph{directed trail}. \end{definition} \begin{definition} A directed trail is \emph{closed} if it has positive length and its origin and terminus are the same, i.e., $v_0 = v_l$. \end{definition} \begin{definition} A closed directed trail whose origin and internal vertices are distinct is a \emph{directed cycle} $\phi$. \end{definition} Summarizing, a directed cycle is a directed walk $W$ in which \begin{enumerate} \item{the arcs are distinct} \item{the origin and the internal vertices are distinct} \item{the origin and the terminus are the same} \item{$l > 0$}. \end{enumerate} As we will show later in this section, the directed cycles in a digraph are a measure of circularity if the orientation of the arcs corresponds to the flows of material within the network.

-We now introduce new concepts, which are relevant to circular design and based on the definitions above borrowed from graph theory.
+We now introduce new concepts, which are relevant to circular flow design and based on the definitions above borrowed from graph theory.